Thao Nguyen: Early life and education

 Born in Virginia and raised in Falls Church, Nguyen began playing guitar and writing songs at the age of 12 while helping out at her mother's laundromat.
 Her parents are Vietnamese refugees who met when they were resettled in North Carolina.
 She describes her father as "incredibly charismatic and ... unreachable and tyrannical."
 Her father left when she was 11 or 12, about the time Nguyen started playing music.
 She began performing in high school as part of a pop-country duo with friend Brenna Clerkin.
-She attended Thomas Jefferson High School for Science and Technology in Fairfax County and studied at the College of William & Mary, where she double majored in sociology and women's studies.
+She attended Thomas Jefferson High School for Science and Technology in Fairfax County, Virginia, and studied at the College of William & Mary in Williamsburg, Virginia, where she double majored in sociology and women's studies.
 After recording an EP that differed from her initial style, she began performing as a soloist with her acoustic guitar.
 With her fellow college students Adam and Willis Thompson she formed Thao with the Get Down Stay Down.
 After graduating she toured extensively, both with the band and as a solo artist.

 First albums and early collaborations

 Her first album, Like the Linen, was released in 2005 and led to a tour as a solo artist supporting Laura Veirs the following year.
-In 2007 she collaborated with Merrill Garbus of Tune-Yards as 'Merrillthaocracy' releasing the "Tuvalu" single.
-She subsequently signed to the Kill Rock Stars label, releasing the Tucker Martine-produced We Brave Bee Stings and All album in 2008.
+In 2007 she signed to the Kill Rock Stars label, releasing the Tucker Martine-produced We Brave Bee Stings and All album in 2008.
 In 2008 she duetted with Zach Rogue of Rogue Wave at the 'Revenge of the Book Eaters' benefit show in New York City.

 In 2009, Nguyen appeared solo on the nationwide Hotel Cafe Tour.
 She collaborated with labelmates The Portland Cello Project and Justin Power on the album The Thao and Justin Power Sessions, released in June 2009 and featuring versions of Nguyen and Power's songs.